AliRazakhan5/file-cache/README.md

 php artisan vendor:publish --provider="AliRaza\FileCache\Providers\FileCacheServiceProvider"

 This will publish a configuration file at config/filecache.php, allowing you to customize the cache directory.
-Ensure that the service provider is registered automatically if you’ve set up auto-discovery.
+Ensure that the service provider is registered automatically.
 If not, manually add it to the providers array in config/app.php:

 // package Service Providers